-Chilli plant cultivation– Chilli is one of the most valuable crops of India.
-The crop is grown largely for its fruits all over the India.
-It is used for vegetable, spIces, condiments, sauces and pickle.
-Dry chilli are used for curry powder.
-Red colour chilli is due to copsonthin.
+Chilli plant cultivation– Chilli is one of the most valuable crops in India.
+The crop is grown largely for its fruits all over India.
+It is used for vegetable, spices, condiments, sauces, and pickle.
+Dry chilli is used for curry powder.
+Red color chilli is due to capsanthin.
 These article for chilli plant cultivation guide.

 Chilli plant cultivation Information